What remains the poets provide I

 La Chambre de Labastrie, In memory, NN, Sous les paves la plage, the beginning the end, The incredulity of St Thomas and all oscillate around the themes of history, memory and oblivion, time and most importantly the present – presence.

 Parallelly to Hölderlin, through these narratives, what is established is the essence of art.
 As Hölderlin writes ‘what remains however, the poets provide’ – this throws the light at the essence of poetry.
-Poetry is founding by the word and in the word and what is established in this way is – what remains.
+Poetry is founded by the word and in the word and what is established in this way is – what remains.
 The poet names the gods and all things with respect to what they are.
 The artist operates differently however, he establishes the universe where the names are yet to be provided.

 Such simple gesture becomes explained and developed through the words of a poet – Friedrich Hölderlin.
 Hölderlin functions as a ‘hero’ who stands at the threshold of a new era while his iconic poem Remembrance becomes installed into the exhibition in the form of a curatorial statement.
 It is the artist’s intention to use the Hölderlin’s text precisely as a both form of explanation, guide and directory for this exhibition.